Is Antarctica a country? The future of the world's least understood continent - Local News 8

 Although few people live there, Antarctica’s scope of influence is massive.
 Climate change has caused the continent to shrink.
 And despite the treaty’s existence, world politics have changed and new power players — namely China — have emerged in Antarctica.

-Klaus Dodds, professor of Geopolitics at the University of London, is the author of several books about the polar regions, most recently “The Arctic: A Very Short Introduction,” published in June 2021.
+Klaus Dodds, professor of Geopolitics at the University of London, is the author of several books about the polar regions, most recently “The Arctic: A Very Short Introduction,” co-authored with Jamie Woodward.

 “Stuff just keeps being taken from Antarctica.
 Information, ice, resources like seals and whales and fish,” he says.
 “Antarctica’s fragility, I think, represents the fragility of the wider world.”